-Place the ignition switch in the ACC or ON position and carefully insert the compact disc into the slot with the label side up.
+Turn the ignition key to the ACC or ON position, and carefully insert the compact disc into the slot with the label side up.
 The compact disc is automatically pulled into the slot and starts to play.

 If the radio is already operating, it automatically turns off and the compact disc begins to play.